resources

 The data tells a more measured story.

-At 4.64x median ROI, Performance Max performs well — but not exceptionally.
-It ranks third among Google campaign types, behind both Search Brand and Non-Brand.
+At 4.64x median ROI, Performance Max performs well.
+It ranks second among Google campaign types, behind both Search Brand and Non-Brand.
 The 95% confidence interval of [3.11–6.41] shows that most advertisers can expect returns in this range, with limited upside compared to search formats.

 What Performance Max does offer is consistency in the middle.
 Its confidence interval — [3.11–6.41] — is tighter than Display/GDN and Non-Brand Search.
 You are less likely to hit the extremes.
 This makes it a reasonable default for advertisers who want predictable performance without the complexity of managing separate search, shopping, and display campaigns.